zheksoon/onek/README.md

   </a>
 </p>

-**Onek** is a simple but powerful state management library for React based on solid foundation of functional reactive data structures from MobX and Solid.js, providing everything needed for managing state for complex React applications, all in less then 2KB package.
+**Onek** is a simple but powerful state management library for React based on solid foundation of functional reactive data structures from MobX and Solid.js, providing everything needed for managing state in complex React applications, all in less than 2KB package.

 **Features**